zdravkov/kendo-docs/framework/drawing/pdf-output.md

 ### Known limitations

-When generating PDF from a browser element (for example a widget) the output will be at most as good as the browser is able to display it.
-For example Internet Explorer 9 does not support CSS `transform` property — so transforms won't be supported by PDF export either.

-Currently the following are *not supported:*

-- rendering of shadow DOM
+- no rendering of shadow DOM

-- rendering of list item bullets or numbers (a consequence of not rendering shadow DOM)
+- no rendering of list item bullets or numbers (a consequence of not rendering shadow DOM)

-- CSS box-shadow or text-shadow

-- CSS gradients
+- no CSS box-shadow, text-shadow, gradients

+- only `solid` border-style

 - the following elements are not rendered: `<iframe>`, `<svg>`.
 A `<canvas>` will be rendered as an image, but only if it's “non-tainted” (does not display images from another domain).